99-chetna/99-chetna/README.md

 #  🛠️ In Progress

-Currently exploring internship opportunities to strengthen my skills in data analytics through real-time projects.
+Currently exploring internship opportunities to strengthen my skills through real-time projects.
 I'm focused on growing as a hands-on learner, sharpening analytical techniques, and contributing to meaningful data-driven solutions.